unilad homepage

 Law enforcement are going to great lengths in their attempt to locate the missing retired military general and UFO expert, including utilizing undisclosed 'advanced technologies', but have so far failed to uncover any 'evidence of foul play.'

-Police and investigating federal agents believe the 'avid outdoorsman' may have gone hiking in the and asked for anyone who was in the nearby Northeast Heights and Sandia foothills to get in touch if they saw someone resembling McCasland on February 27 or 28.
+Police and investigating federal agents believe the 'avid outdoorsman' may have gone hiking and asked for anyone who was in the nearby Northeast Heights and Sandia foothills to get in touch if they saw someone resembling McCasland on February 27 or 28.

 Retired USAF major general McCasland was said to enjoy hiking, cycling, and running around the trails of the Sandia foothills (Steve Snowden / Getty Images)